nushell/nu_scripts/modules/recursion/README.md

 - tramp.nu : Module for using the trampoline pattern
 - countdown.nu : Simple countdowner that uses the tramp module
 - even-odd.nu : Example of a mutually recursive pair of functions that use  tramp
-- gcd.nu: Recursive example of Euclid's greatest common divisor algorythm
+- gcd.nu: Recursive example of Euclid's greatest common divisor algorithm
 - fact.nu : Factorial calculation that uses tramp module
-- fib.nu: Fibonacci's  recursive algorythm that uses the tramp module
+- fib.nu: Fibonacci's  recursive algorithm that uses the tramp module
 - merge.nu: Recursive merge sort
 - tree.nu: Recursively applies closure to every node in any input, structured or scalar